orr-lab/SmartTest/README.md

 ## Smart Test
-Smart Test lets you upload your code and automatically generates unit tests for it.
-After understanding how every one of the components interact.
+Smart Test lets you upload your code and automatically generates unit tests for it after understanding how every one of the components interact.

 [Hackathon Entry](https://devpost.com/software/smart-test)